multidimensionalquality/qt21-scorecard/README.md

 php app/console doctrine:schema:update --force
 ```

 Now you have to run the MySQL commands defined in `data/issues.sql` on your database to import the issue definitions.
+The default database name in the `data/issues.sql` file is "scorecard".
+If your database name is different, you will need to edit this file accordingly.

 ### 4. Create super user